thenerdery/ruby-standards/standards/source-control.md

 ## Branching Strategies

-We firmly believe that branching strategies should be appropriate for the particular project and team-type associated.
-The most important thing, when it comes to branching strategies, is clear communication and consistent amongst a given project.
-As such, including a **contributing** section within the `README.md` is best practice and strongly encouraged.
+Use [git flow](http://nvie.com/posts/a-successful-git-branching-model/), unless there's a good project-specific reason not to.

+Projects should include a **contributing** section within `README.md` that specifies what strategy is being used, and the basic expectations of contributing to that project.

-An example of such a section from a recent project (2016/09/16) is as such:
+An example from a recent project (2016/09/16):

 > **Contributing**
 >